School Safety and Security 2020: Is My Child Safe At School?

 It’s different from the FBI’s current definition of an active shooter situation.
 It's defined as "an individual actively engaged in killing or attempting to kill people in a populated area."
 So, even if there is data on shooting incidents from the 1970s, those cannot be read in the same way as the current data.

 Based on public perception, schools are safe from shooting incidents before 1999.
-School safety was more focused on natural disaster management for fires and earthquakes.
+School safety and security was more focused on natural disaster management for fires and earthquakes.
 Violence in schools meant instances of bullying, and occasional student and teacher protests.